The-Blockchain-Company/bcc-node/README.rst

   backend and explorer backend are separate components that run in separate external processes that communicate with the node via local IPC.

-Network Configuration, Genesis and Topology Files
+Network Configuration, Genesis and Topology Files - Hydra is in process of being enabled at hydra.quantumone.network and is not enabled at the below URL.
 =================================================

 The latest supported networks can be found at `<https://hydra.tbco.io/job/Bcc/bcc-node/bcc-deployment/latest-finished/download/1/index.html>`_

-How to build
+How to build - We are in the process of enabling documentation @ docs.quantumone.network
 ============

 Documentation for building the node can be found `here <https://docs.bcc.org/getting-started/installing-the-bcc-node>`_.

-Linux Executable
+Linux Executable - We are moving Hydra to hydra.quantumone.network for public testing.
+Hydra below is not enabled.
 ==================

 You can download the latest version of ``bcc-node`` and ``bcc-cli``: